pachyderm/pachyderm/doc/FAQ.md

 ##### What are pipelines and how do they work?
 Pipelines are data transformations that are “subscribed” to data changes on their input repo and create jobs to process the new data as it comes in.
 A pipeline is defined by a JSON spec that describes one or more transformations to execute when new input data is committed.
 All the details of a pipeline spec are outlined in our documentation (LINK).
 ##### How does Pachyderm manage pipeline dependencies?
 Dependencies for pipelines are handled explicitly in the pipeline spec.
 Pipelines output their results to a repo of the same name.
 The “input” for a pipeline can be any set of repos, either those containing raw data or one that was automatically created by another pipeline.
 For example, a pipeline stage called “filter” would create a repo also called “filter” where it would store the output data.
 A second pipeline called “sum” could have “filter” as an input.
-By this method Pachyderm, actually creates a DAG (LINK) of data, not jobs.
+By this method Pachyderm, actually creates a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph) of data, not jobs.
 The full picture would look like this: raw data enters Pachyderm which triggers the “filter" pipeline.
 The “filter" pipeline outputs its results in a commit to the “filter" repo which triggers the “sum" pipeline.
 The final results would be available in the "sum" repo.
 Check out our [Fruit Stand demo](https://github.com/pachyderm/pachyderm/blob/master/examples/fruit_stand/GUIDE.md#create-a-pipeline) to see exactly this example.
 ##### How do I perform batched analytics in Pachyderm?
 Batched analytics are the bread and butter of Pachyderm.
 Often times the first stage in a batched job is a database dump or some other large swath of new data entering the system.
 In Pachyderm, this would create a new commit on a repo which would trigger all your ETL and analytics pipelines for that data.
 One-off batched jobs can also be manually run on any data.
 ##### How do I perform streaming analytics in Pachyderm?